kaiqingy/DataVisualGuru/dataviz3.md

 - Layout:
 > It's better to use curve line rather than regression plot.(Andie)
 > The x and y axis is not necessray but the gridlines should be added so people can compare the death rates across years.(Yang)
-> Maybe change the color because they are a bit cheerful...The intended audience are patients and researchers.(Jimmy)
+> Maybe change the color because they are a bit cheerful.The intended audience are patients and researchers.(Jimmy)

 ## Feedback from second attempt
 - Context:
 > Why not change titles into “older generation has higher HIV/AIDS incidence death risks”?
 (Jimmy)
 > It's easier to understand your illustration than last time from the legends.
 (Andie)
-> I understand this is trend analysis, but where is your x-axis label?
+> What does overall population rates mean?
+Shouldn't be different from other lines?
 (Yang)

 - Layout:
 > Put the explanation of death rates in the notes below the charts (Andie)